refraley3/refraley3.github.io/gallery/fungi/mushrooms/argill-milkcap.md

 **Stem:** Firm, hollowing with age
 **Spore print (expected):** Pale yellowish buff

 The clay-colored milkcap (*Lactarius argillaceifolius*) matched both size and color from the Audubon description.
+The cut stem revealed yellow flesh.
+(/gallery/fungi/mushrooms/assets/slimespike/E21A6382.jpg)

 Unfortunately, the spore print (gray/black) did not match.
 This is actually a [Blackening Slimespike](/gallery/fungi/mushrooms/blackening-slimespike/).